 Learning to Work; Working to Learn – from the U.S. Chamber of Commerce Foundation

-Engaging Employers in a Cross-sector Postsecondary Attainment Agenda – this brief from Equal Measure and Lumina Foundation discusses how to effectively and authentically engage employers and the unique ways that employers can contribute to postsecondary attainment initiatives.
+This brief from Equal Measure and Lumina Foundation discusses how to effectively and authentically engage employers and the unique ways that employers can contribute to postsecondary attainment initiatives.

 ENGAGING STUDENTS IN QUALITY

-International Journal of Students as Partners – The International Journal for Students as Partners (IJSaP) is a new journal about learning and teaching together in higher education.
+The International Journal for Students as Partners (IJSaP) is a new journal about learning and teaching together in higher education.
 IJSaPexplores new perspectives, practices, and policies regarding how students and staff are working in partnership to enhance learning and teaching in higher education.

 - Bowling Green State University Student Learning Analysts – Students are employed in the Office of Academic Assessment, taking an active role in gathering information on student learning experiences.